 Explore the haunted sites of Harper’s Ferry in this hour and 45 minute tour – friendly pets are welcome to join you.
 Credit cards are not accepted, so bring checks or cash.

-This is not a complete list, so if you know if another pet friendly ghost tour, please share their information below.
+This is not a complete list, so if you know if another pet friendly ghost tour, please share their information in the comments below.
 Happy ghost hunting!